-If your domain’s DNS is managed through your Cloud Office Control Panel, then DKIM enabling is automatic.
+If you manage your domain’s DNS through your Cloud Office Control Panel, DKIM enabling is automatic.

-If your domain’s DNS is managed through another service, then you are given the DNS key and value information to add a new TXT record.
+If you manage your domain’s DNS through another service, that service provides the DNS key and value information to add a new TXT record.
 See the documentation of your DNS hosting provider for instructions on adding a new TXT record for your domain.
 If you do not know where your DNS is hosted, see Find your DNS host.

-After adding the DKIM TXT record, click the Verify TXT Record button to ensure that the new DKIM record is publicly available in DNS and is correct.
+After adding the DKIM TXT record, click Verify TXT Record to ensure that the new DKIM record is publicly available in DNS and is correct.

-If validation fails, then an appropriate error message is displayed to help you correct the problem.
+If validation fails, then an appropriate error message displays to help you correct the problem.